laurent-martin/aspera-api-examples/java/README.md

 Samples show logs on terminal.

-The gradle file builds generated java classes from the proto file.
+The gradle file builds generated java classes from the proto file for the Transfer SDK.